spotinst/help/src/docs/spot-connect/actions/http.md

 #### HTTP Send Request Example

 1. Create a new workflow and give it a name.
-2. From the workflow builder in the left panel, drag and drop the HTTPSendRequest node in the workflow builder.
+2. From the workflow builder in the left panel, drag and drop the HTTP Send Request node in the workflow builder.

 ![http-send-rq-1](https://github.com/spotinst/help/assets/106514736/e1840c5d-ecf4-4204-8ef6-7462daa363f2)